krea-ai/open-prompts/README.md

 with the right spark, we humans are sources of infinite creativity.

-*the prompt repository* democratizes a wide variety of creative knowledge to serve as an inspiration when using text-to-image AI models.
+*open prompts* democratizes a wide variety of creative knowledge to serve as an inspiration when using text-to-image AI models.

 this is an open knowledge base made by the AI Art community and powered by krea.ai.